minerllabs/baselines/general/chainerrl/README.md

 # Experimental results of BC/GAIL

-The figures below show the *training* reward graphs for each of BC/GAIL with converting criteria of expert dataset.
+The figures below show the *training* reward graphs for both BC and GAIL along with the criteria used to process the expert dataset.

 The exact hyperparameters used for each algorithm can be found from the links in the "Getting Started" section and their corresponding Python scripts (`baselines/behavoral_cloning.py`, `baselines/gail.py`).